War criminals in Canada: History

-Following World War II, Canada held investigations and proceedings against war criminals, lasted until 1948.

-During the 1950s, anti-communist political climate turned public opinion away from the atrocities of the World War II and allegedly resulted in an immigration policy which was more permissive to former Nazis.
+Following World War II, Canada held investigations and proceedings against war criminals that lasted until 1948.
+During the 1950s, an anti-communist political climate turned public opinion away from the atrocities of World War II and allegedly resulted in an immigration policy which was more permissive to former Nazis.
 During this period, approximately 40,000 such individuals could more easily demonstrate a non-communist affiliation and therefore emigrated to Canada from Germany.
 Among the influx of Nazis were an unknown number of suspected war criminals.
 Ramon Hnatyshyn stated "Canada would not be a haven for those who would commit or who have committed crimes against humanity".
 Despite growing awareness and some legislative changes it soon became clear that despite having the required legislation, Canada still lacked the political will to prosecute its most senior war criminals.

 During the 1990s, suspected war criminals from more recent conflicts came to Canada.
 These included individuals wanted in connection with war crimes in Bosnia, some of the perpetrators of genocide in Rwanda, members of the Colombian secret police and from Sri Lanka.
 The treatment of these suspected individuals was seen to shed light on the prevalent attitudes towards suspected World War II war criminals.
-Trying these individuals whose lacked support networks within Canada and whose atrocities were still fresh in the public's memory and most importantly were unlikely to die soon of old age became a priority.
-They were hunted and either tried or deported.
-Information on World War II suspected criminals was suppressed by Canada and the United States.
-Some convicted war criminals were allowed to reside while others escaped due process.
+Trying such individuals who lacked a support network within Canada, whose atrocities were still fresh in the public's memory and - perhaps most importantly - were unlikely to die soon of old age, became a priority: those who were located were either tried in a court of law or deported.
+Information on suspected World War II criminals was suppressed by Canada and the United States.
+Some convicted war criminals were allowed to remain within Canada while some others escaped due process.